Last updated: 8 November 2022

 Pinlock Earplugs: Conclusion

 These earplugs by Pinlock do a reasonable job of blocking out unwanted noise.
-However, I sometimes feel like they’re not quite blocking out enough unwanted noise.
+However, I sometimes feel they’re not blocking out enough unwanted noise.

 The promise of blocking out particular frequencies whilst allowing others to pass through is certainly fulfilled.
 And I was impressed with how well they delivered on that promise.